 - Two peanut farmers have been elected president of the United States: Thomas Jefferson and Jimmy Carter.

 - Americans eat approximately three pounds of peanut butter per person each year, or a total of about 500 million pounds.
 That's enough to cover the floor of the Grand Canyon!

 - Arachibutyrophobia is the fear of peanut butter getting stuck to the roof of your mouth.

-- The world's largest peanut butter and jelly sandwich was created in Oklahoma City, Oklahoma, on September 7, 2002.
-It weighed nearly 900 pounds and contained 350 pounds of peanut butter and 144 pounds of jelly.
+- The world's largest peanut butter and jelly sandwich was created in Grand Saline, Texas, in November 2010.
+It weighed 1,342 pounds and contained around 300 pounds of peanut butter and 200 pounds of jelly.